Weasyl/weasyl/source/index.rst

    *count* submissions back if too many submissions are filtered by the user's e.g. tag filters.

-   The result will be a JSON array of :ref:`submissions <submissions>`.
+   The result will be a JSON array of :ref:`submission objects <submissions>`.

 .. http:get:: /api/submissions/(submitid)/view